Coronavirus Business Support Hub

 Consult our coronavirus business support hub to know more about business rates relief.

-10 – How do I know if my business is considered as an essential service and which businesses and premises will remain open amidst the lockdown?
+How do I know if my business is considered an essential service and which businesses and premises will remain open amidst the lockdown?

-The government is actively taking measures to prevent and control the spread of coronavirus to ease the pressure on the NHS and save more lives.
-In order to check whether your business must remain closed until further notification, you may check the list of businesses and venues considered non-essential on the guidance presented by the UK government.
+The government is actively taking measures to prevent and control coronavirus spread to ease the pressure on the NHS and save more lives.
+To check whether your business must remain closed until further notification, you may check the list of businesses and venues considered non-essential on the guidance.

-According to the guidance, take away and delivery services are allowed to continue their operations.
-The government is encouraging people to use online retail services and has also allowed postal and other delivery services to function as normal.
+According to the guidance, take away and delivery services are allowed to continue their operations encouraging people to use online retail services and has also allowed postal and other delivery services to function as normal.

 Am I eligible for Bounce Back Loan Scheme?

 The BBL scheme helps SMEs to borrow between £2,000 and up to 25% of their total turnover.
 The maximum loan available for these SMEs is £50,000.
 You’re eligible if your business is based in the UK, established before 1 March 2020, and has been heavily impacted by the coronavirus outbreak.